Harish Rawat: Early political career

 Starting at village level politics, and after staying as a trade unionist and an Indian Youth Congress member for many years, he joined the Indian Parliament in 1980 as a member of the 7th Lok Sabha by defeating the BJP veteran Murli Manohar Joshi from Almora parliamentary constituency, followed by the 8th Lok Sabha and the 9th Lok Sabha.
 He has been head of Congress Volunteer Wing, Congress Seva Dal, since 1980.
 In 1981, he along with Subramanian Swamy and 13 others led first pilgrimage to Kailash–Manasarovar after 1962 Sino-Indian War.

 National politics

 In 2000, he was unanimously elected as President of Uttarakhand Pradesh Congress Committee, and remained so until he was replaced by Yashpal Arya.
 In 2002, he was elected as a member of the Rajya Sabha, the upper house of Indian parliament.

 In the 2009 general election, he left his traditional stronghold of Almora after it became a reserved seat post delimitation to contest from Haridwar, and won the election by a margin of over 1,27,000 votes.
-However, his wife lost in 2014 Indian general election from Haridwar by a margin of over 1.7 lakh votes.
+However, his wife Renuka Rawat lost in 2014 Indian general election from Haridwar by a margin of over 1.7 lakh votes.